Building a successful Law Career - Part 9

 To make them consider promotion, you have to make sure that you bring yourself to their attention for all the right reasons.

-Work performance is not the single most important issue in deciding whether to promote associates to manager and then on to partner status.
+Work performance is not the single most important issue in deciding whether to promote associates to manager, and then on to partner status.
 Many factors, including economics, ability to win new clients and business and potential, available workloads, all affect whether the firm and practice area can support another manager or partner.
-Rival candidates for promotion will also be considered by the decision makers.
+The decision makers will also consider rival candidates for promotion.

 In today's modern legal profession law firms tend to view the bottom line as equally, if not more important, than the desire to practice law.
 Although they are obviously inter-linked, law firms will always be interested in staff that they see can help them make a profit.
 Few firms can afford partners who are unable to pay their own way.
 Today managers and partners are expected to work harder and are often judged on financial performance rather than legal ability.